When it comes to PPC advertising, it’s not uncommon to think: Bing Ads vs. Google AdWords. On top of that:

 Hallam Internet marketing agency is an example of a brand that became Bing Ads certified.
 See the member badge on the bottom-right?

 By becoming a Bing Ads Accredited Professional, advertisers gain several benefits, including:

 - Recognition as a Bing Ads expert with an official member badge on websites, business cards, stationary, resumes, and other marketing materials

 - Placement in the Accredited Professional membership directory

 - Updated Bing Ads profiles that include social media platforms and sharing sites

 So, should you use Bing or Google ads?

 Hopefully by now it’s understood the best digital advertising strategy is to leverage both platforms simultaneously, provided your budget allows it.

 Google AdWords may be top-of-mind with digital ads, but Bing is perfect for complementing your PPC strategy and filling any gaps in your online presence.
 With Bing Ads accompanying your AdWords campaigns, you can expand the reach into new and unique territories.
 And even though Google has more search volume, Bing boasts higher positioning, less bidding competition, and generally a lower cost-per-click.

-Refer to the All-in-One Guide to Advertising Platforms & Ad Units for the most up to date ad specs and targeting options.
+Refer to the Digital Advertising Reference Guide for the most up to date ad specs and targeting options.
 Then, use both Bing Ads and Google AdWords to create persuasive ad campaigns, providing an optimal post-click experience from ad to landing page with Instapage — the web’s most robust post-click optimization platform.